Semester Tuition and Fee Schedule

 The Veterans Center assists veterans in enrolling at FVCC, applying for educational benefits, contacting the Veterans Administration when benefits payments are delayed, securing tutorial assistance, and arranging transfer to other institutions so that payment of educational benefits will not be unnecessarily interrupted.

 How to Apply

-Applications for veterans educational benefits should be initiated through the Veterans Affairs Office in Blake Hall or by calling (406) 756-3982.
-Veterans should be prepared to provide a certified copy of their DD-214 and/or DD Form 2384 (notice of basic eligibility) along with some personal history.
+Applications for veterans’ educational benefits should be initiated through Financial Aid or by calling (406) 756-3849.
+Student can also apply for their veteran’s benefits at VA.gov under the education tab.
+Veterans should be prepared to provide a certified copy of their DD-214 and/or DD Form 2384 (notice of basic eligibility) and the Certificate of Elgibility along with some personal history.
 To receive advance payment, students are required to have a complete admissions file and to contact the school certifying official at FVCC at least 90 days in advance of the semester for which they plan to register.

 - Widows and children of veterans who died of service-connected disabilities or who have total and permanent service-connected disabilities may be eligible for Chapter 35 educational benefits or the Fry Scholarship.